-9.1 Prior to June 15, 2014, and prior to each June 15 thereafter during the term of this Agreement, Power Services, «Customer Name», and other Slice purchasers shall meet to discuss and review inputs, assumptions, and content of the Multiyear Hydroregulation Study used to develop the 12-month forecast described in section 9.4 of this exhibit.
+9.1 Prior to June 30, 2027, and prior to each June 30 thereafter during the term of this Agreement, BPA shall initiate a conference call with Slice Customers to discuss and review inputs, assumptions, and content of the Multiyear Hydroregulation Study used to develop the 12-month forecast pursuant to section 9.4 of this exhibit.

-9.2 Prior to July 1, 2014, and prior to each July 1 thereafter during the term of this Agreement, Power Services shall provide «Customer Name» with results from the 12-month forecast, pursuant to section 9.4 of this exhibit.
+9.2 Prior to July 31, 2027, and prior to each July 31 thereafter during the term of this Agreement, BPA shall provide «Customer Name» with results from the 12-month forecast, pursuant to section 9.4 of this exhibit.

-9.3 Prior to August 15, 2014, and prior to each August 15 thereafter during the term of this Agreement, Power Services, «Customer Name», and other Slice purchasers shall meet to discuss the results of the 12-month forecast described in section 9.4 of this exhibit.
+9.3 Prior to August 31, 2027, and prior to each August 31 thereafter during the term of this Agreement, BPA, «Customer Name», and other Slice Customers shall meet to discuss the results of the 12-month forecast pursuant to section 9.4 of this exhibit.

-9.4 Power Services, consistent with its internal study processes, shall perform a single Multiyear Hydroregulation Study for the upcoming October through September period representing a range of potential stream flow traces, using the number of traces used by Power Services for its internal study purposes.
+9.4 BPA, consistent with its internal study processes, shall perform a single Multiyear Hydroregulation Study for the upcoming October through September period during the term of this Agreement that represents a range of potential stream flow traces, using the number of traces used by BPA for its internal study purposes.
 The study shall reflect Grand Coulee operating to its ORC at times when its upper and lower ORC are equal.
 At times when Grand Coulee’s upper and lower ORC are not equal, the study shall reflect Coulee operating in a manner that achieves all Simulator Project flow constraints when possible.
-The study shall represent a pass-inflow operation at all other Simulator Projects and the expected operation at all other Tier 1 System Resources and non-federal projects that are represented in the study, such as Brownlee, Kerr, and the mid-Columbia projects.
-Power Services shall initialize the starting reservoir Storage Contents for this study at the Storage Contents projected to occur at midnight on the study initialization date.
-Based on the results of this study, Power Services shall provide to «Customer Name» the monthly natural inflow, turbine discharge, generation, Spill discharge, and ending elevation for each of the Simulator Projects, the Snake Complex projects, Libby, Hungry Horse, Dworshak, and Keenleyside (Arrow); the monthly generation forecasts for the sum of the remaining BOS projects, excluding CGS; the monthly CGS generation forecast; and the monthly forecast of the individual Tier 1 System Obligations.
+The study shall represent a pass-inflow operation at all other Simulator Projects and the expected operation at all other Tier 1 System Resources and non-federal projects that are represented in the study, such as Brownlee, SKQ, and the mid-Columbia projects.
+BPA shall initialize the starting reservoir Storage Contents for this study at the Storage Contents projected to occur at midnight on the study initialization date.
+Based on the results of this study, BPA shall provide to «Customer Name» the monthly natural inflow, turbine discharge, generation, spill discharge, and ending elevation for each of the Simulator Projects, the Snake Complex projects, Libby, Hungry Horse, Dworshak, and Keenleyside (Arrow); the monthly generation forecasts for the sum of the remaining BOS projects, excluding CGS; the monthly CGS generation forecast; and the monthly forecast of the individual Designated System Obligations.
 Power Services shall also provide a summary of monthly aggregated planned generator maintenance outages, expressed in total MW, for all Tier 1 System Resources.

-10. CONGESTION MANAGEMENT

-If there are congestion management requirements placed on Power Services by the Balancing Authority, Power Services shall adhere to the operational requirements of such congestion management requirements and shall apply such operational requirements to «Customer Name» consistent with the terms of this Agreement.
+9.5 Any updates or revisions to the Multiyear Hydroregulation Study shall be completed at BPA’s sole discretion, including the decision to perform a subsequent Multiyear Hydroregulation Study to incorporate changes in operations.

-11. CONFIDENTIALITY
+10. CONFIDENTIALITY